project-chip/connectedhomeip/docs/silabs/thread/DEMO_OVERVIEW.md

 # Matter over Thread Demo Overview

-This section reviews the steps for running an example lighting-app for Matter over Thread.
+This section reviews the steps for running an example lighting app for Matter over Thread.
 See [this file](THREAD.md) for an introduction to the Matter over Thread setup.

-At a high level, we will walk through starting a Thread network, commissioning a new device to the Thread network using Bluetooth LE, and finally sending a basic OnOff command to the end device.
+At a high level, this section walks through starting a Thread network, commissioning a new device to the Thread network using Bluetooth LE, and finally sending a basic OnOff command to the end device.